 Framework for Early Access to Justice at Pre-Arrest, Arrest and Remand Stage.
 Opening of this Legal Aid Clinic shall strengthen policecommunity relations and trust.
-On 30th July, 2024, DLSA, North Garo

-Hills, Meghalaya organized an Awareness Programme on the topic "Access to Legal Aid for Victims" at Resu Bakrapara MFC Hall, North Garo Hills, Resubelpara.
+On 30th July, 2024, DLSA, North Garo Hills, Meghalaya organized an Awareness Programme on the topic "Access to Legal Aid for Victims" at Resu Bakrapara MFC Hall, North Garo Hills, Resubelpara.
 This program comprised an Expert session on "Victim Rights and Legal Aid" and retelling of personal narratives of victims showcasing resilience and hope.
 It was followed by an interactive session.
-The participants were informed about the
+The participants were informed about the victims' compensation schemes and the NALSA National Helpline Number 15100.

 In 2024, Assam State Legal Services Authority organised a series of Legal Awareness Programs on laws prohibiting Child Marriage.
-The aim of these programs which were organised at different community centres was: creation of a sustainable community based human resource to advocate eradication of child marriage; strengthening social accountability and enhancing the acceptability of laws prohibiting child marriage in the community; nurturing and mentoring children as crusaders and agents of change; and creating awareness about a range of social protection measures, which families or individuals can effectively avail when encountered with a situation of child marriage.
+The aim of these programs which were organised at different community centres was: creation of a sustainable community based human resource to advocate eradication of child marriage; strengthening social accountability enhancing the acceptability of laws prohibiting child marriage in the community; nurturing and mentoring children as crusaders and agents of change; and creating awareness about a range of social protection measures, which families or individuals can effectively avail when encountered with a situation of child marriage.